rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

  - How are objects laid out in memory?
  - How do we exploit basic buffer overflows to manipulate memory?
  - What is a return address?
- - What do compiled programs look like?
+ - How do we use the disassembly to determine the layout of variables on the stack?
  - What are `setuid` binaries?
  - What is privilege escalation?